Border crossings top 10,000 daily as migrants seek U.S. entry before Title 42 ends | Politics

 The measure counters previous statements Biden made in 2020 on the campaign trail, when he said he thought it was "wrong" for people not to be able to seek asylum in the United States.
 The American Civil Liberties Union has already signaled it will sue over the policy.

-The rule, which comes into effect on Thursday and expires in two years, will apply to the vast majority of non-Mexican migrants seeking asylum since they typically pass through multiple countries en route to the United States.
-Biden officials said in late April that they are at the same time expanding legal pathways for migrants abroad in order to provide alternative ways to enter the United States and discourage illegal crossings.
+The rule, which comes into effect on Thursday and expires in two years, will apply to the vast majority of non-Mexican migrants seeking asylum since they typically pass through multiple countries en route to the U.S. Biden officials said in late April they are at the same time expanding legal pathways for migrants abroad in order to provide alternative ways to enter the U.S. and discourage illegal crossings.

 On a call with reporters on Tuesday, Biden officials said the administration planned to open more than 100 migration processing centers in the Western Hemisphere and would launch a new online appointment platform in the coming days.
 The officials also said they expected Mexico to step up immigration enforcement this week.